jguerrer/potree-core-experimental/README.md

 # Potree Core 2.1

-Project based on Potree Core and come updates made during potree developement including:
+Project based on Potree Core and some updates made during potree developement including:

 ThreeJS webGL modernization to webgl2
 Probable WebGPU modernization in the roadmap.